-All of your uniform for weekly boarders is kept upstairs at Cargilfield where it is washed on site and kept ready for each day.
+All of your uniform is kept upstairs at Cargilfield where it is washed on site and kept ready for each day.
 In the evenings, your laundry is collected in and clean clothes are laid ready for the morning.
-Heather and Cuan will check you are wearing clean and tidy uniform.
+The matrons and boarding staff will check you are wearing clean and tidy uniform.
 We ask all children to be discreet when changing or getting ready for bed and walking around dorms.